 The most recent Water Master Plan was completed during December 2014.
-The Municipality is currently updating the Water and Sanitation Master Plan the final draft will be adopted in the 2022/23 financial year.
+The Water and Sanitation Master Plan was updated by GLS Infrastructure Planning and the Final Document was submitted to Cederberg Municipality in February 2023.
 The municipality conducted a performance and water services audit, i.e. Performance and Water Services Audit Report, 2022/23.